kailash-manasarovar/statement/docs/timeline/2023/december.md

 - I wonder now if they got high with whatever was in my car too.
 - It might be useful to track them down.
 - She was Finnish, he was German.
 She was much older than him.
+- When I'm feeling a little bit paranoid, I wonder if she knew what was going on.
+There is a strong Finnish connection with the trumpet teacher, [something that Trish Penny said](../2022/march.md#conservatory-open-day) that first time we went walking and she was there.

 ## Madrid

-- Back in Madrid after meditation, Matthew and I DM again when I'm back in Madrid.
+- Back in Madrid after meditation, Matthew and I DM again.
 - We talk about things from when there was a chamber music class, and other stuff.
 It's personal matters only people related to the gang stalking would know.
 - In one of them, I ask him to come to Madrid.
 He says it's not happening.
 - I'm not sure it's actually the trumpet teacher at all but I'm extremely high and sexually aroused at this time and it's difficult to keep clear about what's going on.